Indonesian 'Belt and Road' high-speed rail link expects $18 billion from satellite towns

 Indonesian and Chinese officials say the project’s success will be a gauge for future infrastructure cooperation.

-Indonesian vice-president Yusuf Kalla recently headed a delegation to China’s BRI forum, where it pitched to Chinese companies for up to $91 billion of infrastructure projects.
+Indonesian vice-president Jusuf Kalla recently headed a delegation to China’s BRI forum, where it pitched to Chinese companies for up to $91 billion of infrastructure projects.

 Jakarta insists on a business-to-business structure for all potential BRI deals instead of China’s traditional government-to-government loan format, which has limited the amount of overall projects.